Crystal Warriors: Plot

 The game follows the adventures of the sorceress Princess Iris of Arliel.
 The evil Jyn have overrun her father's lands and stolen three of the four elemental crystals used to keep the peace.
 Her quest takes her through the lands of Arliel to fight the Jyn's elemental governors and reclaim the crystals before defeating Emperor Grym and his mysterious overlord.
 Aside from the introduction (and closing), there is no plot development in the game.

 Reception

 The game received good reviews upon its original release, including 4/5 from GamePro, 80% from Mega Fun (Germany), 80% from Player One (France), and 91% from Sega Force (Sweden).

-In a retrospective review, Nintendo Life's Damien McFerran gave it an average rating of five out of ten stars, opining: "While a great many RPGs from the early '90s remain astonishingly playable even today, Crystal Warriors is an example of a relic from the past which really deserves to stay there."
+In a retrospective review, Nintendo Lifes Damien McFerran gave it an average rating of five out of ten stars, opining: "While a great many RPGs from the early '90s remain astonishingly playable even today, Crystal Warriors is an example of a relic from the past which really deserves to stay there."
 Jacob Whritenour from Hardcore Gamer was much more positive and wrote the game "deserves a remake."